 This is a very brief rundown of how contested and uncontested divorce works in California.
 As always, we recommend that you seek out guided, tailored advice before moving forward with your divorce, or with any matter involving family law in California.

 Fortunately, we at the Law Office of James P. White are here to help!
-Call us today to learn more about what we do, and to schedule a free initial consultation with a skilled divorce attorney in CA.
+Call us today to learn more about what we do, and to schedule a initial consultation with a skilled divorce attorney in CA.